-Founded in 1974 as the West Farms Land Trust (WFLT) our title was recently changed to the Waterford Land Trust.
-After a year of discussion and paperwork our trustees came to this decision to best reflect our role in the community.
+Founded in 1974 as the West Farms Land Trust (WFLT) we are now called the Waterford Land Trust.
+Our trustees came to this decision to best reflect our role in the community.
 As the 48th land trust in Connecticut, it was formed by local residents striving to preserve the natural charm of the undeveloped lands and irreplaceable resources of Waterford and Montville.

 We are a private not-for-profit organization dedicated to preserving and protecting the natural resources of the town: land, water, plants and animals, as well unique scenic and historic sites.